-Initiated in 2002 by German LSE students and hosted by the LSE German Society ever since, the German Symposium has become an important date in the university’s calendar.
+Initiated in 2002 by German LSE students, the German Symposium has become an important date in the university’s calendar.
 During the Symposium we examine current issues relevant to Germany and its role in Europe and the world.
 Featuring a wide variety of events ranging from keynote speeches to discussion panels, we offer the opportunity for political and intellectual debate.
 Over the years we have consistently attracted renowned economists, executives, politicians and academics to speak at the Symposium.

 With the guiding motto „Rethinking Europe“, the German Symposium 2018 strives to explore innovative perspectives on the economic, political and cultural challenges Europe is facing.